LaurentOngaro/UEVaultManager/docs/source/output.rst

   -  the folder ``<data folder>/metadata``: contains a json file for each asset (identified by its `asset_id`) to store its metadata (get from a call to the epic API)
-  -  the folder ``<data folder>/extras``: contains a json file for each asset (identified by its `asset_id`) to store its ''extras data'' (grabbed from the marketplace page of the asset)
+  -  the folder ``<data folder>/extra``: contains a json file for each asset (identified by its `asset_id`) to store its ''extra data'' (grabbed from the marketplace page of the asset)

 Note:

--  filtering data (using the -fc optional arguments) occurs BEFORE saving extras data
+-  filtering data (using the -fc optional arguments) occurs BEFORE saving extra data
--  some `extras` json files can be missing where the corresponding `metadata` json file is present, that's because some data could have not been grabbed or the asset page not found during the process.
+-  some `extra` json files can be missing where the corresponding `metadata` json file is present, that's because some data could have not been grabbed or the asset page not found during the process.
--  the grabbing processing for extras data is using a text based search, so the analysed asset page could be the bad one and results could be taken for another asset.
+-  the grabbing processing for extra data is using a text based search, so the analysed asset page could be the bad one and results could be taken for another asset.
 See the :ref:`how-to-fix-invalid-search-result-during-the-grabbing-process` section.